Plottel/InferenceEngine/README.txt

+All source code and commit history available at https://github.com/Plottel/InferenceEngine

 The .exe can be found at InferenceEngine/bin/Debug

 The .exe needs to be run from the command line, with 2 parameters passed: